rodhis/space-rodhis/readme.md

 <hr />

-This project was made as a training subject for using Bootstrap (CSS framework) and SASS (Syntactically Awesome Style Sheets, CSS pre-processor).
+This project was made as a training subject for using Bootstrap 5 (CSS framework) and SASS (Syntactically Awesome Style Sheets, CSS pre-processor).
+It also uses AOS (Animate on Scroll) library to add effects to texts.
 It's also part of the Full Stack JavaScript Developer course by OneBitCode.